tomeknazz/tomeknazz/README.md

 ---

-🎓 I'm currently a 5th-semester student of **Automation and Robotics**
+🎓 I'm currently a 6th-semester student of **Automatic control and Robotics**
 📍 Gdańsk University of Technology — Faculty of Electronics, Telecommunications and Informatics
 ⚡ Interested in embedded systems, control theory, and robotics